boostorg/redis/README.md

 std::tuple<std::string, int, std::string>
 ```

-The pattern may have become apparent to the user, the tuple must have
+The pattern might have become apparent to the reader: the tuple must
-the same size as the request (exceptions below) and each element must
+have as many elements as the request has commands (exceptions below).
+It is also necessary that each tuple element is capable of storing the
-be able to store the response to the command it refers to.
-To ignore
+response to the command it refers to, otherwise an error will ocurr.
-responses to individual commands in the request use the tag
+To ignore responses to individual commands in the request use the tag
 `aedis::ignore`

 ```cpp